Palacode taluk: Modhur village

 A small village near Dharmapuri has been found to be archaeologically significant as historians have revealed that it has been inhabited since the Neolithic age, about 10,000 years ago.

 Historians, who have been studying inscriptions and tools found in the area, are of the opinion that Modhur, situated about fifteen kilo metres from Dharmapuri town, was highly civilised and was most probably the capital for the Athiyaman kingdom.
 Stone hammers, grinding stones, rubbing stones, stone balls, and a terracotta statue of the mother goddess were excavated in the village.

-Nearly 17 varieties of stones tools were used by the people of Modhur that dates back to a period about 10,000 years back. â€œThe Neolithic people who lived here were highly civilised and there is evidence that the people were engaged in agriculture, said S Selvaraj, a retired regional assistant director, department of archaeology.
+Nearly 17 varieties of stones tools were used by the people of Modhur that dates back to a period about 10,000 years back.
+"The Neolithic people who lived here were highly civilised and there is evidence that the people were engaged in agriculture," said S Selvaraj, a retired regional assistant director, department of archaeology.

 Modhur is an important historical site, situated about 15 km from Dharmapuri.
 The antiquity of Modhur village went back to the Neolithic age (about 10,000 years old).
 It had a succession of habitations.
 In the surface collection, the site yielded black and red ware, slipped ware and few grey pottery of the Megalithic period (about 3,000 years old).
 Two hero stone inscriptions of the Hoysala king were also found.
 More than 20 megalithic burials were found at Tirumalvadi, near Modhur.
 A Chola period inscription of the 10th century, which was found in the village, indicated that Chola kings had imposed tax for marriages.